ajsaucier/ajsaucier.github.io/_posts/2019-02-07-a-look-back-on-brain-surgery.md

 ### Recovery

 Just be very careful that the drain hole and scar don't touch anything, and don't touch it with your fingers.
 Don't scratch it or touch it even when it's itchy; don't expose it to sun for long; just keep it safe, clean and dry.

+I wouldn't recommend getting a haircut before at least a few months after you get home, especially if you're a person who likes to get it shaved close to your head.
+One comb swipe over the wrong area can rip a scab right off, which happened to me, but luckily it happened after the scar was already healed.
+I was lucky enough to have a barber who wore sanitary rubber gloves while touching my head.
+While probably not necessary, it gave me a little extra comfort.